+On a quiet corner of the Sant Ambrogio district is a shop rather unexpected.
+Through the simple glass doors of Société Anonyme is a fashion hub of European brands offering contemporary looks not usually found in Florence.
 The store is also very deceptive.
-Once inside, the first part of the showroom is brimming with the stores own Société Anonyme label, rows of garments made in Florence under the design talent of storeowner Massimiliano Giannelli.
-These garments sit alongside an array of labels from France, Belgium and the U.K. But then you discover the rooms go on, and on, into another clean, white space full of fashion treats to own.
+Once inside, the first part of the showroom is brimming with items from its own Société Anonyme label, rows of garments made in Florence under the design talent of owner Massimiliano Giannelli.
+These sit alongside labels from France, Belgium and the U.K. But then you discover the rooms go on, from one clean white space into another full of fashion treats to own.
 Société Anonyme is a space to explore.

 (+39) 055 386 0084

-Tuesday to Saturday 10:00 - 19:30
+Tuesday to Saturday 10am - 7.30pm

 Monday 3.30 - 7.30pm, Sunday closed